davidvargash1991/RetriveCoordinatesCSharp/README.md

 # RetriveCoordinatesCSharp
-Console App for retriving and saving coordinates from google maps based on city name to a given SDQL Server database
+Console App for retriving and saving coordinates from google maps based on city name to a given SQL Server database